Sometimes you have to dance,

 You can also improve your sense of rhythm.
 The most important thing is the joy of dancing.

 Does dance improve you in other ways than just as a dancer?

 Dance is a way to improve your social life.
 In line dance classes, you chat, and the guys might go to a line dance event together.
 People come to social dance classes usually with a partner, so dancing is not social in the same way in those classes.

 Are there enough places to practice dancing?

-It feels like in the Helsinki metro area there’s never enough places to dance.
-In restaurants, the dance floors are too small and people go there mostly to get drunk and wobble around.
+It feels like in the Helsinki area there’s never enough places to dance.
+In restaurants, the dance floors are too small and people go there mostly to get drunk and falter around.